 What are some phrases we’ll never hear at Gut Check Corporate Headquarters?

 “Feasibility Study.”
 We don’t have these at Gut Check.
 Our feasibility studies consist of deciding whether we like a book enough to do it or not.
 We may do ten books a year....we may do one book every ten years.
-We realized that a lot of the reason why it takes years for a book to go from the idea phase to the bookshelf in traditional publishing is that nobody actually wants to take responsibility for the success or failure of a book.
+We realized that a lot of the reason why it takes years for a book to go from the idea phase to the bookshelf in traditional publishing is that nobody wants to be responsible for a flop.

 But still, look at all of the books that fail?